Freddy Schuman: Route

 Before the games, Schuman could be found outside Yankee Stadium.
 During the games, he moved throughout the stadium, making his way from the grandstand down to the main section, and finally to the field level.

 Sponsorship

 Schuman can be briefly seen in a baseball themed MasterCard commercial that aired during the 2007 Major League Baseball Home Run Derby.
 He can also be seen for a few seconds near the end of House of Pain's 1992 music video for their hit single "Jump Around".
 Schuman claimed his tickets circa 2003 were sponsored by Modell's Sporting Goods.
 After his death in 2010, Schuman can be seen briefly in a Nike Boom commercial, featuring Craig Robinson and Robinson Canó.

 Other teams

-College basketball and football teams whose games Schuman had been known to attend and promote include the Manhattan College Jaspers, the Fordham University Rams and Lady Rams, the Columbia University Lions, the Princeton University Tigers, and the Cornell University Big Red.
+College basketball and football teams whose games Schuman had been known to attend and promote include the Manhattan College Jaspers, the Fordham University Rams, the Columbia University Lions, the Princeton University Tigers, and the Cornell University Big Red.
 In 2008, Freddy was spotted at the New York Giants parade in New York, commemorating their Super Bowl XLII victory.